Fourth Quarter 2024

 Finally, exposure to gold via the BMO Gold Bullion ETF (Ticker: ZGLD) should reap benefits given its current favourability and low correlation to other assets.

-Our base case scenario is for a split Congress that is at odds with whomever ends up winning the presidency.
-Such a result would once again most likely produce legislative gridlock – an environment in which we expect to see high-quality Equities outperform as a factor.
+We remain in an environment in which we expect to see high-quality Equities outperform as a factor.
 One of our largest exposures is the BMO MSCI USA High Quality Index ETF (Ticker: ZUQ).

-Table 1 – U.S. Election Outcomes and Our Preferences
+Table 1 – U.S. Election Outcome

 President